So, you’re ready to start your journey as a small business owner and share your passion with the world.

 Steiber’s “chic and sweaty” branding is relatable for her followers, and through dedication and authentic posts, she’s firmly established herself as an influencer in her space.

 Since then, she has worked with several brands, including Headspace and DSW.

 If you need some references on what a great influencer’s profile looks like or tips on how to connect with influencers, check out some of the top influencers in your industry, like @philipwolffhair and @ninatulio for hair stylists, @zoesugg for beauty, and @michelle_lewin for fitness.

 - We’ve also compiled a list of top influencers in the hair, beauty, and fitness space.

 - Small Business Trends has information on useful influencer marketing platforms.

 Together, all these marketing strategies for startups combine to become a powerful campaign to get you more clients.
 And that’s exactly what we want to help you do.

 At Schedulicity, our goal is to help you save time on the details of running a business so you can spend it doing the work you love.
 In addition to our scheduling and payment platforms, we offer several marketing tools that can help you bring to life the advice we’ve compiled in this guide.

-To learn more about how Schedulicity can help implement a marketing strategy for entrepreneurs and small business owners and make running your business a snap, contact us today.
+To learn more about how Schedulicity can help implement a marketing strategy for entrepreneurs and small business owners and make running your business a snap, check out our booking platform today.